algorithms-box/leetcode-solutions/README.md

-# This repo is the collections of multiple my LeetCode solutions repo
+# Collections of multiple my LeetCode solutions repo

 Includes all about LeetCode problems: